Beckett Cypher Dead, Melissa Etheridge’s Son Has Died At 21

 Beckett Cypher has died.
 The 21-year-old’s cause of death was not revealed.

-On Wednesday, a tweet posted to Melissa Etheridge’s Twitter account confirmed the tragic news.
-Etheridge welcomed Cypher with her former partner Julie Cypher.
+On Wednesday, a tweet posted to Melissa Etheridge’s Twitter account confirmed the tragic news of her son’s passing.
+Etheridge welcomed Cypher with her former partner Julie Cypher, with music legend David Crosby fathering the child via artificial insemination.
 The former couple also share a daughter named Bailey.

+The singer released just a short statement about her son’s death that did not include details on exactly how or when the 21-year-old died.

 “We’re sad to inform you that Melissa’s son Beckett passed away and there will not be a Concerts From Home show today. – #TeamME,” the tweet read.
-No further details have been released.

 The aforementioned tweet also referenced canceling the “Concerts From Home” show, which Etheridge had been doing via Facebook Live.
 She has been offering virtual guitar lessons fo $10 during the coronavirus pandemic, giving people who are interested a once-in-a-lifetime opportunity while simultaneously keeping them busy during quarantine.